 Manuka honey has been shown to be effective against common bacteria and fungi infections including:

-What are the healing properties of honey useful in wound healing?
+What are the healing properties of honey that make it a natural cure for cuts ?

 It has a high osmolality, which means when applied to wounds, it draws fluid and lymph from the underlying tissue to the wound area.
 The fluid helps provide nourishment to the healing wound.

 It has a very low pH, in the acidic range, which decreases bacteria growth, since bugs aren’t fond of acidic environments.
 The acidic environment has also been shown to promote fibroblasts activity.
 Fibroblasts are cells heavily involved in connective tissue production, antiaging and wound healing process.

 Honey also contains the enzyme glucose oxidase, which produces hydrogen peroxide and gluconic acid, two substances that are responsible for honey’s biggest antibacterial activity.
 Some research suggests that hydrogen peroxide also promotes angiogenesis, or new blood vessel formation, which allows for more oxygen delivery to wounds and helps with healing.

 Keep in mind that only unpasteurized honey will provide glucose oxidase, as pasteurized honey, which is heated, will cause proteins (enzymes) to denature (change shape) and lose their effectiveness.